phoenixthrush/AniWorld-Downloader/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## :construction: Aniworld-Downloader is Currently Being Rewritten

+Aniworld-Downloader is currently being rewritten on the `next` branch to be even faster, with the code made much more readable by using OOP principles.
+This rewrite will take some time until it reaches the same stage as the main branch.
+However, I will continue supporting the main branch and fix any bugs that may occur.
+If you want, you can check it out [here](https://github.com/phoenixthrush/AniWorld-Downloader/tree/next).

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

 - **Episode Downloads**: Easily download single episodes or entire seasons in one go.